rekurzia/xubuntu/README.md

-# Computer
+# Xubuntu

-Useful for your fresh debian-like computer installation
+Useful for your fresh Xubuntu computer installation.

+Tested on: Xubuntu 18.04

 ## Installation